-- 1. Students must bring a copy of the appropriate transfer of units form signed by the director for student services or LLM program director to the Financial Aid Office, along with a copy of the acceptance letter from the law school the student plans to attend.
+1. Students must bring a copy of the appropriate Transfer of Units form signed by the director for student services or LLM program director to the Financial Aid Office, along with a copy of the acceptance letter from the law school the student plans to attend.
 The office will prepare a Financial Aid Consortium Agreement reflecting the courses for which the student has obtained advance permission.
 The number of units taken must be listed.
-A financial aid counselor then signs the agreement. - 2.
-The agreement, fully executed by Golden Gate University, is forwarded to the Financial Aid Office of the host law school.
+A financial aid counselor then signs the agreement.

+- 2. The agreement, fully executed by Golden Gate University, is forwarded to the Financial Aid Office of the host law school.
 The host school's Financial Aid Office must sign the agreement and return it to the Golden Gate University School of Law Financial Aid Office. - 3.
 A copy of the fully executed Financial Aid Consortium Agreement must be provided to the Law Registrar's Office.
-Upon receipt of the copy, students are coded as being enrolled full-time or part-time for enrollment verification and loan deferment purposes. - 4.
+Upon receipt of the copy, students are coded as being enrolled full-time or half-time for enrollment verification and loan deferment purposes. - 4.
 Financial aid funds are disbursed to the Golden Gate University.
-If a signed Financial Aid Consortium Agreement is on file, the funds will be forwarded to the host school for disbursement.
-Host schools may have additional procedures and requirements.
-Students who are visiting away should contact the host school's financial aid office to discuss their procedure for disbursing financial aid checks and the approximate timeline.
+If a signed Financial Aid Consortium Agreement is on file, the funds will be forwarded to the student.
+It is the student's responsibility to promptly pay for any outstanding charges at the host school.
 It is the student's responsibility to know and follow the procedures for both Golden Gate University School of Law and the visiting school when obtaining aid under a Financial Aid Consortium Agreement.

-M. POLICY ON CONTINUOUS STUDY FOR JD STUDENTS
+O. POLICY ON CONTINUOUS ENROLLMENT

-A student admitted to the School of Law is expected to pursue, without interruption, the complete course of study leading to the degree of Doctor of Jurisprudence.
-If a student, for good reason, is unable to complete a semester or is unable to return for the next regular semester, he or she must submit a request for a leave of absence, below.
-In addition, JD, LLM, and SJD students on F-1 or J-1 student visas are subject to Department of Homeland Security rules that require continuous attendance.
+Student admitted to the School of Law JD programs are expected to pursue, without interruption every fall and spring semester, the complete course of study leading to the degree of Doctor of Jurisprudence.
+Enrollment in the summer session is optional.
+If students, for good reason, are unable to complete a semester or are unable to return for the next regular semester, they must submit a request for a leave of absence, described below.

+In addition, JD, LLM, and SJD students on F-1 or J-1 student visas are subject to Department of Homeland Security rules that require continuous enrollment.
 Visa holding students must seek academic advising and the approval of the School of Law designated school official (DSO) if, for any reason, they will not attend during a regular fall or spring semester.
 Visa holding students are not required to attend law school during summer session, though they are permitted to do so.
 Failure to receive prior approval for non-enrollment can cause a student to fall out of status and be subject to deportation.
 More information can be found in the "International Students" section of this handbook and from a School of Law DSO.

-N. LEAVES OF ABSENCE FOR JD STUDENTS
+P. LEAVES OF ABSENCE FOR JD STUDENTS

-If a student is unable to complete a semester or is unable to return for the next regular semester, he or she must submit a request for a leave of absence to the director for student services.
+If students are unable to complete a semester or are unable to return for the next regular semester, they must submit a request for a leave of absence to the director for student services.
 A leave of absence will be granted only for documented, exigent circumstances of a non-recurring nature, such as acute illness of oneself or a dependent.
 Leaves will not be granted for academic or financial reasons.
-JD students who fail to comply with the policy on continuous study (above) may be administratively withdrawn from the School of Law.
+Students who wish to be considered for a leave of absence must be in good academic standing and must be making satisfactory academic progress.
+JD students who fail to comply with the policy on continuous enrollment (above) may be administratively withdrawn from the School of Law.